-Figure 2: Fred Sanger in the late 1950's
+Figure 2: Fred Sanger in the late 1950's.

-- 2 Through a series of logical steps, presenting prior results along the way, focuses on successively more narrow slices of the major problem. - 3 Ends up with a narrow question that can be answered by the experiments that are presented in the body of the article.
+- 1 Defines a major problem of interest to the target audience. - 2 Through a series of logical steps, presenting prior results along the way, focuses on successively more narrow slices of the major problem. - 3 Ends up with a narrow question that can be answered by the experiments that are presented in the body of the article.